Dorothy-Ho-Vy/Sample-Readme-template/README.md

 | Sale_Date      | DATE     | Date of transaction |

+📌If the table is too big, only capture a part of it that contains key metrics you used in the projects or put the table in toggle

 #### 3️⃣ Data Relationships:
 Describe the connections between tables—e.g., one-to-many, many-to-many.